Karl Erb: Munich

 In 1914, Bruno Walter persuaded Erb that he should sing the Evangelist in Bach's St Matthew Passion.
 His first performance was at the Munich Odeon, March 28, 1915, with Paul Bender as Jesus.
 In that period he was learning the Pfitzner, Wolf and Schreker roles, and (by his own account) increasingly sought to develop the emotional, spiritual and intellectual depth of his interpretations.
 He sank his whole artistic personality into the Evangelist, reading what Albert Schweitzer and Heuser had written.

-In 1915, Paul Ehlers thought him the finest Evangelist since Heinrich Vogl.
-A 1916 Cologne performance won extravagant praise, and wonder at his versatility, from Hermann Abendroth, and from the press.
-The poet Romain Rolland heard the 10 March 1916 performance at Basel Minster under Herman Suter (with Maria Philippi) and extolled it, and soon Amsterdam also recognised a new genius.
+In 1915, Paul Ehlers described him as the finest Evangelist since Heinrich Vogl.
+A 1916 performance in Cologne received favorable reviews and praise for his versatility from [Hermann Abendroth] and members of the press.
+The poet Romain Rolland attended a performance on 10 March 1916 at Basel Minster, conducted by Herman Suter with Maria Philippi, and subsequently wrote favorably about the performance.
+His performances also received attention in Amsterdam.